What is the Entourage Effect in Cannabis? Making Delta 8 THC Even Better

 4. Increased Absorption

-Some terpenes have been shown to increase the absorption of cannabinoids.
-This effect makes delta 8 THC and other cannabinoids more efficient.
+Clinical evidence has found that some terpenes have been shown to increase the absorption of cannabinoids.
+This effect makes delta 8 THC and CBD, along with other cannabinoids, more efficient.

 When you consume delta 8 THC tinctures or edibles, the contents need to be broken down and absorbed.
 The absorption rate will vary, but it’s never 100%.
 So there will always be some of the active ingredients wasted as they don’t absorb into the bloodstream.